NetScaler: History

 2004 – NetScaler offers a complete Load Balancer with integrated SSLVPN.
-Security Weekly tests the NetScaler RS9800HA-T and states “This was the fastest unit in the test.
-If you need the performance then this is the unit to choose.”
+Security Weekly tests the NetScaler RS9800HA-T and states "This was the fastest unit in the test.
+If you need the performance then this is the unit to choose."

 By 2005, NetScaler estimated 75 percent of Internet users used its systems through clients including Google and Amazon.
 Citrix acquired NetScaler in 2005 for approximately $300 million in cash and stock.

 2006 – NetScaler offers the 11000 series systems, the most successful and ubiquitous HW Load Balancer of its time.

 2007 – NetScaler offers the MPX-17xxx series systems, the first NetScaler with 10G connectivity.

 2008/2009 – NetScaler transitions from the uniprocessor to the multiprocessor packet engine implementation, known as nCore. nCore allowed NetScaler to take advantage of the new Intel multicore chips to continue to increase performance.
 NetScaler offers the MPX-10500-FIPS platform for high security markets.

 2009 - NetScaler introduced the VPX edition the following year.

 2011 - NetScaler offers the MPX-115xx series of systems, an enormously popular platform.
 NetScaler also releases the first multi-tenant ADC hardware platform, the SDX which combined the flexibility of virtualization with powerful, purpose built hardware.

-2012 – NetScaler introduces the MPX/SDX-22000/24000 series systems, capturing the extreme high end of SSL performance integrated with complex load balancing.
-NetScaler introduces the MPX/SDX-8000 series systems, a low end platform suitable for a wide variety of customers and use cases.

-2013 - NetScaler announces the ultimate in scalability with active-active clustering with 5.4 Tbps of Layer 7 throughput.

 2016 - Citrix transitioned all of its delivery products under the NetScaler brand.
 Citrix CloudBridge SD-WAN became NetScaler SD-WAN.
-The company also introduced “NetScaler Management and Analytics System”, a console for users to manage all NetScaler products, including the ADCs and SD-WAN, and a containerized version of NetScaler called NetScaler CPX.
+The company also introduced "NetScaler Management and Analytics System", a console for users to manage all NetScaler products, including the ADCs and SD-WAN, and a containerized version of NetScaler called NetScaler CPX.
 Citrix released a free developer version of NetScaler CPX called NetScaler CPX Express in August 2016.

-In 2019, Citrix released a new bare metal solution called NetScaler ADC BLX that can run on top of any Linux, while offering line-rate performance.